JPNYKW/Album-viewer/README.md

 # Album-viewer
 ```
 Album viewer engine.
-You can any pictures use in it.
+You can any images use in it.
 ```
 ## Settings
-If you want use it, you must set name of pictures.
+If you want use it, you must set name of images.
 ```
 Name0.png
 Name1.png